BioDAS/biodas.github.io/wiki/Spec_Review.md

 ------------------------------------------------------------------------

-Fetching Sequence Assemblies<font color="red"> We are proposing to deprecate this as not many people use it????
+<font color="red">Fetching Sequence Assemblies We are proposing to deprecate this as not many people use it????
 ---------------------------------------------------------------------------------------------------------------

 Reference servers, but not annotation servers, must represent and serve